rockstor/rockstor-doc/share_snap_ops.rst

 --------------

 Share related operations including creating a share can be done from the *Shares* view.
-In the webui, click on the *Storage* tab to enter the main Storage view.
+In the web-ui, click on the *Storage* tab to enter the main Storage view.
 Now click on *Shares* in the left sidebar to enter the *Shares* view.
 If there are any shares in the system, they are displayed in a table.
 If there are large number of shares, the table is paginated and the current page